The marketer’s guide to evaluating customer analytics software

 Too little help and you won’t see the full benefit of the technology.
 Pay for more services than you need and your costs increase without improving ROI.

 Customer analytics software is a powerful tool on its own.
-But when that tool is backed by high-quality support and specialised services, it becomes the powerful engine of your marketing efforts.
+But when that tool is backed by high-quality support and specialized services, it becomes the powerful engine of your marketing efforts.

 Software that is made for marketers combines all of these features into one platform.
 These customer data platforms, or CDPs, are designed for marketing teams and built with marketing users in mind.
 They enable you to gather customer insights and take meaningful actions to strengthen your marketing.